ICF-Analytics/ADIA-Study-3/README.md

 In the folder, you will find R programs for each outcome.
 The programs should be run in the numbered order:
 <ul>
   <li>0.preprocess_ALL will prepare the analytic dataset by defining training and testing datasets.</li>
-  <li>1.rtree will run the regression tree search.</li>
+  <li>1.rtree.R will run the regression tree search.
+Further information on the types of implemented regression trees can be found <a href="https://github.com/ICF-Analytics/ADIA_S13/files/9456975/Regression.tree.analysis.implementation.pdf">here</a>.</li>
-  <li>2.inference will run the inference testing to confirm results.</li>
+  <li>2.inference.R will run the inference testing to confirm results.</li>
-  <li>3.additional tests will run the group contrasts.</li>
+  <li>3.additional tests.R will run the group contrasts.</li>
 </ul>

 #### <i>output</i>
-You will find the analysis outputs (regression trees, statistical tests, etc.) for each outcome.
+You will find the analysis outputs (regression trees, statistical test results, etc.) for each outcome.

 #### <i>data</i>
 You will find the datasets that can be used as input data for the R programs.